jsx-eslint/eslint-plugin-react/docs/rules/sort-prop-types.md

 ## Rule Details

 This rule checks all components and verifies that all propTypes declarations are sorted alphabetically.
+A spread attribute resets the verification.
 The default configuration of the rule is case-sensitive.
-This rule is off by default.

 The following patterns are considered warnings: